What is the common cold?

 You may find 2 or more of these medicines in one product, like a cough and cold medicine.
 Talk to your doctor or pharmacist if you have questions about cold medicines.

 Decongestants and antihistamines can cause side effects in very young children.
-They should not be given to children under 4 years of age.
+They should not be given to children younger than 4 years old.
 Salt water nose drops can be given to young children and can help open up a stuffy nose.

 Antibiotics and existing antiviral medicines don't work against colds.